Kenning Hall Cinema

 In 1910 the hall was converted into a cinema, known as the Clapton Cinematograph Theatre and was designed by Wood Green based architect George D. Duckworth.
 It opened on 16th December 1910, and had 850 seats all on one floor (with no balcony).
 The Independent owners; Clapton Cinematograph Theatre Co. decided to give the cinema a new name from 1919 and re-named it the Kenninghall Kinema after the nearby Kenninghall Road.
 The seating capacity was reduced to 700.

-The former cinema building stood unused, but there was a local community group formed: The Friends of Clapton Cinematograph Theatre, who hoped to regenerate interest to re-opened the building as a community cinema and art workshop.
-Sadly this never happened and the building was sold in 2010 and has been converted into a Muslim Community Centre.
+The former cinema building stood unused, but there was a local community group formed in December 2006: The Friends of Clapton Cinematograph Theatre, who hoped to regenerate interest to re-opened the building as a community cinema and art workshop.
+Sadly this never happened and the building was sold in 2011 and work began to convert it into a Muslim Community Centre.
+By June 2021, conversion appears to have been halted.